PencilCode/jquery-turtle/README.md

 ---------------------------

 A default turtle together with an interactive console are created by calling eval($.turtle()).
-This call will expose a the default turtle methods as global functions.
+That call exposes all the turtle methods such as (fd, rt, getxy, etc) as global functions operating on the default turtle.
 It will also set up a number of other global symbols to provide beginners with a simplified programming environment.

 In detail, after eval($.turtle()):
   * An &lt;img id="turtle"&gt; is created if #turtle doesn't already exist.